bcgsc/pori/docs/install.md

 Most of the servers are auto-started together with docker-compose but the keycloak container must be started and configured on its own first.

+!!!
+Note

+    If this is not your first time setting up or running these instructions see the [update instructions](#updating-an-existing-demo-install) instead

 Start by cloning this repository which contains the default docker compose configs (`docker-compose.yml` and `docker-compose.dev.yml`)

 ```bash